Asterix & Obelix XXL: Gameplay

 Combat is performed by bashing the Romans with bare hands.
 The ordinary grunts are the easiest to defeat, with many more powerful classes of enemies.
 After being bashed, certain enemies will remain dazed for a few moments, at which point some of them can be picked up and swung around the head like a lasso, damaging all other enemies in the vicinity and breaking nearby crates.
 Dogmatix can also be dispatched during battle.
 He will bite the enemy soldiers, causing them to drop their weapons and rendering them easily vulnerable to attack.

 In each province, the heroes will encounter the Roman agent, who will provide them with helpful information on operating machinery and bring them up to date on the Romans' latest plans.
 At the end of each province (with the exception of Gaul), there is a boss fight.
 The bosses are invariably large machines of war, operated by several Romans.
-After the machines are destroyed, the captive villagers are set free, and they provide Asterix and Obelix with another section of the marble map, allowing them to continue on and rescue the other villagers.
-Each province (with the exception of Gaul) contain unique enemies native to that area.
+After the machines are destroyed, the captive villagers are freed, and they provide Asterix and Obelix with another section of the marble map, allowing them to continue and rescue the other villagers.
+Each province (with the exception of Gaul) contains unique enemies native to that area.
 Players are able to revisit any previous areas in order to collect more helmets, or to find more Golden Laurels.

 Throughout the game, players may find Golden laurel wreaths, accessible under different conditions; some are as simple as picking them up, while others are obtained by complex puzzles or fulfilling various conditions.
 The laurel wreaths when collected permit the player to unlock hidden bonuses, such as new attire, purely for cosmetic effect.

 Transport in the game is fulfilled by a manner of catapulting.
 At different points in an area, the player may find a catapult, which when used will send the player to the next location nearby instantaneously.

 Remaster

-On 28 July 2020, Microids announced a remastered version dubbed Asterix & Obelix XXL Romastered set for release on PlayStation 4, Xbox One, Nintendo Switch and Microsoft Windows on 22 October 2020.
+A remastered version titled Asterix & Obelix XXL Romastered was released on PlayStation 4, Xbox One, Nintendo Switch and Microsoft Windows in October 2020, developed by OSome Studio and published by Microids.
 It was later released for macOS and PlayStation 5 in 2022.
 The remaster features upgraded visuals, reworked gameplay animations, new game modes, a new camera and new soundtrack.
 An option to switch to the original visuals and soundtrack is also included.